What is Rules as Code?

 What are the sorts of things people mean when they call their approach Rules as Code?

-• Computer-readability - Perhaps the most commonly agreed aspect is that the point of the coding or mark-up is seen as being so that in some way a computer can “read”, “consume” or even “execute”, some or most aspects of the legislation (the spectrum for this is from the computer just reading the if-then structures to guide a human reader, to the computer program producing compliance with the legislation directly, as in a social security program making an electronic bank transfer to pay a person’s benefits).
+• Computer-readable/consumable/executable - Perhaps the most commonly agreed aspect is that the point of the coding or mark-up is seen as being so that in some way a computer can “read”, “consume” or even “execute”, some or most aspects of the legislation.
+The spectrum for this runs from the computer just reading the if-then structures to guide a human reader who wants to understand the text, to the computer program producing compliance with the legislation directly, as in a social security program making an electronic bank transfer to pay a person’s benefits or a self-driving car having a speed-limiter that enforces relevant speed limits.
+At that end of the spectrum it is related to the EU idea of “digital-ready policymaking”, which itself covers a spectrum from avoiding problems with policy and legislation that are already intended to be automatedly executed, to suggesting that all policy and legislation should as far as possible be designed to be automatedly executed.

 • Open publication - People who use the expression RaC commonly also mean that the coding will be published in some way, to some degree and for some purposes.
 Some who have a strong tech focus will see this as an afterthought rather than a defining feature of RaC.
 Others see RaC as having a mission to enhance democracy, and believe open source principles and full publication will enable the public to comment more easily during policy formation and suggest changes after enactment.

-• Authoritative/explanatory - The publication issue is also linked to the question of what authoritative or supplementary status the coding should have, which varies from saying it should be the official source of the law (from which expressions in English or other human languages can be automatically generated), through to seeing the human language version as still the one that is enacted, with the coded or marked-up version being merely explanatory (with no more legal force than any other official explanatory material).
+• Authoritative/explanatory - The publication issue is also linked to the question of what authoritative or supplementary status the coding should have.
+Attitudes on that vary from a minority saying it should be the official source of the law (from which expressions in English or other human languages could be automatically generated - see level 5.3 of Meng Weng Wong’s “Rules as code: Seven levels of digitisation”), through to most people in RaC seeing the human language version as still the one that is enacted, with the coded or marked-up version being merely explanatory (with no more legal force than any other official explanatory material).

 • Before/after enactment - Another common element, not as widely shared, is to see RaC as including the idea that the coding should, at least ideally, happen before the legislation is enacted.
 This was the approach taken in New Zealand, and then Australia, when the expression RaC was invented in 2018-19.
 But many of the people who now say they are working on RaC are focussed on the tech side and are most interested in finding efficient ways to code the large body of existing legislation, rather than focussing on new legislation.